enonic/old-xp-doc/doc/admintools/contentstudio/create-content.rst

 There are three ways to open the **Create Content** dialogue in the Content Studio.
 The first method is with the shortcut - **alt + n**.
-The other methods require selecting the **New** button in the toolbar or in the context menu that appears when right-clicking an existing content the tree grid.
+The other methods require selecting the **New** button in the toolbar or in the context menu that appears when right-clicking an existing content in the tree grid.

-Content will be created as a child of whatever content was selected in the tree grid when the Create Content dialogue was opened.
+Content will be created as a child of whichever content was selected in the tree grid when the Create Content dialogue was opened.
 If no content was selected, the new content will be created at the root of the repository.
-Usually, only **Site** contents and folders for archived content are created at the root.
+Usually, only **Site** contents are created at the root.

 Search field
 ------------